alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - check you have a drug manufacturer, wholesale dealer or marketing licence - if you don’t, [apply for the licence](https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences)
 - check if you need an export certificate - contact your importer or the government in the destination country to find out

+$CTA

+You don’t need one of these licences to export ‘over the counter’ veterinary medicines classed as 'AVM-GSL'.
+You can check classifications on the Veterinary Medicines Directorate (VMD) [product information database](http://www.vmd.defra.gov.uk/ProductInformationDatabase/Search.aspx).

+$CTA

 If you need an export certificate, how you apply depends on whether you’re exporting:

 - [medicine for humans](#human-medicines)
 - [medicine for animals](#animal-medicines)

 You don't need a certificate to export medicines for humans or animals within the EU.

+There are additional rules if your medicine is [coated in or contains animal products](https://govuk-import-export.herokuapp.com/guidance/get-a-licence-to-export-food-and-agricultural-products.html#meat-dairy-animal-products) like gelatine.

+[Question for food/agri SME: is the line above accurate?
+To which countries does this apply?]

 ###Export certificates for medicines for humans
 {:#human-medicines}